rasiondetrehasarrived/rasiondetrehasarrived/README.md

 ## ; all i see is what im supposed to be. i'm your life purpose.

+ON HIATUS FROM PONY TOWN , WONT BE ONLINE UNTIL MARCH MOST LIKELY .
+CONTACT ME THROUGH OTHER FORMATS LIKE ROBLOX OR DISCORD !!

 how the FUCK do all these spam followers find me i havent been online at all

 ![](https://komarev.com/ghpvc/?username=rasiondetrehasarrived&color=grey)